tgparton/tgp-website-resgroup/content/res_int/_index.md

   image: ""
 ---

 A list of my research interests is given below.
 Active projects are featured at the top of the page.
-Each page contains with a simple introduction aimed at a general audience, followed by a more detailed description aimed at specialists on that topic.
+Each page contains with a brief introduction aimed at a general audience, followed by a more detailed description aimed at specialists on that topic.